Djab Wurrung Heritage Protection Embassy: Embassy history

 On 18 June 2018, the embassy was established as a lone tent and quickly grew to include a top camp, middle camp and women's camp.

 An agreement was reached in 2019 between VicRoads and the Eastern Maar Aboriginal Corporation, the Registered Aboriginal Party for the area, to protect 15 trees.
 However, the Embassy disputed the process stating that Eastern Maar did not speak for them.
-The Directions Tree was not among the trees designed by Eastern Maar, and VicRoads stated that the tree was not of an old enough age to be significant.
+The Directions Tree was not among the trees designated by Eastern Maar, and VicRoads stated that the tree was not of an old enough age to be significant.
 However, others say the tree was 350 years old and a heritage report by Dr Heather Bluith identified the tree as a cultural marker tree because it had a small circular scar and a quartz blade fragment nearby.

 Multiple Supreme Court battles were held to block the removal of the trees.
 In December 2019, the Federal Environment Minister Sussan Ley was required to review the protection of the trees after a formal error in their last decision.
 However, Ley decided that the trees, while culturally significant, were not at risk because there was a protection agreement between Eastern Maar and VicRoads.
 However, this agreement was not formalised.

 The camps that formed the Embassy were dismantled during arrests by Victoria Police directly after sustained lockdowns in 2020 during the COVID-19 pandemic.
 During these lockdowns, many supporters could not get to the embassy as there was a police perimeter around Melbourne.
 Fifty people were arrested and those that did come were given $5000 fines.
 Shortly afterwards, VicRoads chopped down the 'Directions Tree'.
 These events and the arrests of activists led to the Embassy falling apart, despite efforts to keep it going.